cloud-security-research/sgx-ra-tls/README.md

 # Build

-We have tested the code with enclaves created using the Intel SGX SDK, Graphene-SGX, SCONE and SGX-LKL.
+We have tested the code with enclaves created using the Intel SGX SDK, Graphene, SCONE and SGX-LKL.

 ## Prerequisites

-The code is tested with the SGX SDK (v2.4), SGX driver (v2.4) and SGX PSW (v2.4) installed on the host.
+The code is tested with the [Intel SGX Linux 2.4 Release](https://01.org/intel-softwareguard-extensions/downloads/intel-sgx-linux-2.4-release) installed on the host.
 Results may vary with different versions.
-Follow the [official instructions](https://01.org/intel-software-guard-extensions/downloads) to install the components and ensure they are working as intended.
-For Graphene-SGX, follow [their instructions](https://github.com/oscarlab/graphene/wiki/SGX-Quick-Start) to build and load the Graphene-SGX kernel module.
-Only the Graphene-SGX kernel module is required as a prerequisite.
+Follow the official instructions to install the components and ensure they are working as intended.
+For Graphene, follow [their instructions](https://github.com/oscarlab/graphene/wiki/SGX-Quick-Start) to build and load the Graphene kernel module.
+Only the Graphene kernel module is required as a prerequisite.
 Graphene itself is built by the scripts.

 To use the Intel Attestation Service for EPID-based attestation an [account must be created](https://api.portal.trustedservices.intel.com/EPID-attestation).
 The registration process will provide a subscription key and a software provider ID (SPID) which must be updated in [ra_tls_options.c](ra_tls_options.c).
 ECDSA-based attestation [requires a separate registration.](https://api.portal.trustedservices.intel.com/provisioning-certification)